 Before long, the crowd parted as a dark sedan made its way to the gravesite.
 Emerging from the car was the matron of the Somerset County Jail, the sheriff, and their inconsolable prisoner, Mrs. Ann Krysowaty.

-The Krysowatys - mother, Ann, father, Theodore, their two teenage sons, William and Joseph, and little Josephine - operated a sawmill and farm on the Sourland Mountain near Neshanic.
-On March 10, for reasons that are still unclear ninety years later, Mrs. Krysowaty abruptly abandoned her family - leaving the many household chores, as well as the care and feeding of the sawmill hands and farm laborers, to her young daughter.
+The Krysowatys - mother, Ann, father, Theodore, their two teenage sons, William and Joseph, and little Josephine - operated a sawmill and general farm on their 60-acre property on the Sourland Mountain in Hillsborough Township.
+On March 10, for reasons that are still unclear ninety years later, Mrs. Krysowaty abruptly abandoned her family - leaving the many household chores at their Zion Road home, as well as the care and feeding of the sawmill hands and farm laborers, to her young daughter.

 After school on April 9th, with her dad and most of the men out at the sawmill, her older brother William at work building a bridge down by the road, and fourteen-year-old brother Joseph busy driving a flock of ducks and geese back to their pens, Josephine went out to the barn to gather eggs.
 She was accosted by Dorchuk, who brandished a knife and dragged her by her hair into the woods.

 |A view of the rugged Sourland Mountains circa 1905|

 Some newspapers later speculated that Dorchuk was enraged because the child refused his advances.
 In any case, defensive wounds on her arms were evidence that she put up quite a fight.
 Slashes to her eyelids and about her body showed the extent to which she was tortured by the murderous fiend - but it was a stab in her side penetrating Josephine's lung that would prove to be the mortal wound.

 |This photo of Josephine Krysowaty in her hospital bed in Somerville|